 London’s biggest and busiest airport, London Heathrow has five terminals and numerous travel options to get to and from the airport.

 The quickest – The Heathrow Express is by far the quickest way to get into London Paddington, which is in zone 1.
 They depart every 15 minutes and it takes under 20 mins from Terminal 5 and around 15 minutes from Terminals 4 and 1,2 and 3.
 However, it’s expensive.
 There are ways to save on your ticket though – here are all the deals.

-The cheapest – Heathrow Connect is the cheapest train option and, like the Heathrow Express, it terminates at London Paddington.
+The cheapest – TFL Rail is the cheapest train option and, like the Heathrow Express, it terminates at London Paddington.
 They depart every 30 minutes so are not as frequent as the Heathrow Express and the journey takes around 45 minutes.

 The Piccadilly line runs to and from all Heathrow Terminals and is much cheaper than the train.
 It also stops at many central London tube stations, such as Covent Garden, Green Park, Leicester Square, Piccadilly Circus etc so depending on where you’re staying in London this might be your most convenient option.
 It takes around an hour to get from Heathrow into central London.
 Remember though that as it’s a tube, there are no luggage racks.

 There are many buses that operate from Heathrow, however note that the central bus station is located between terminals 2 and 3 (which are a short walk from each other).
 If you’re landing or departing from terminals 1, 4 or 5 you can use the Heathrow Express for free between terminals.
 Here’s all the buses and their routes.

 NOTE: For buses and tubes you will either need to pay by contactless bank card or buy an Oyster card (the cheapest option).
 You can purchase your Oyster card at the tube station at Heathrow and get a refund when you leave.
 Note that for trains, Oyster cards are not accepted and you need to purchase train tickets.